negelignmokonen/alx-system_engineering-devops/0x02-shell_redirections/README.md

-1.confused smiley -> Write a script that displays a confused smiley "(Ôo)' 2.lets display a file -> Display the content of the /etc/passwd file 3.what about 2? -> display the content of /etc/hosts
+1.confused smiley -> Write a script that displays a confused smiley "(Ôo)' 2.lets display a file -> Display the content of the /etc/passwd file 3.what about 2? -> display the content of /etc/hosts 4.last lines of a file -> display the last 10 lines of /etc/passwd